Access assurance location dashboard

 View access profiles of the users

-The Access Profile page provides the summary of your users’ accesses to Citrix Virtual Apps and Desktops from the selected locations.
+The Access Profile page provides the summary of your users’ accesses to virtual apps or virtual desktops from the selected locations.
 It provides the trend analysis of the total and unique user logons for the selected period.
 You can view the top access events for the selected locations.
 This information helps you to review the access patterns and the details for threat investigation and analysis.

 The upward or downward trend for the total user logons and the unique user logons is compared based on the selected time period and previous time period of equal length.
 For example, if you select the time period as Last 1 Month, the trend is compared between last 1 month and previous to last 1 month.